How to Survive Having an Internet-Famous Relative

 Ex-boyfriend of an Instagram influencer.

 I met her at a wedding; she was very flamboyant and talkative, we got along really quickly.
-The first four days were away at this resort and I’m not on my phone so I don’t really know who she is or what she does.
-We finally added each other on social media about a week or two later after hooking up at the wedding and at first it was oh, she posts a lot of stories.
+The first four days we’re away at this resort and I’m not on my phone so I don’t really know who she is or what she does.
+We finally added each other on social media about a week or two after hooking up at the wedding and at first it was oh, she posts a lot of stories.
 And then I started to realize oh she puts her entire life on Instagram and Facebook.
 I got to the point where I’d see her after work and I’d kind of know what she did all day.
 It became very annoying.
 It got to the point where I was like: Okay so I’m going to mute you on Instagram; I want to see you at the end of day and not really know that you know you were emotional over this and over that.
 At first she was very okay with that.
 And then as it got further into the relationship she said listen, I think I should be with someone that’s encouraging me to put content out.
-And I was like well that’s not me.
+And I was like: well, that’s not me.
 There’s videos of her at 4 o’clock in the morning eating a hamburger dancing to the music and thinking you know why, what are you doing?

 After we broke up, all my friends would start sending me her stories like a dude did you see this today.
 After we broke up I was in her story, she said “oh I just went through a mini breakup” and that was an absolute nightmare.